-Please note that for 2020 many of Cornwall’s gardens and attractions are operating ticketed entry schemes to control their daily visitor numbers and ensure safety and social distancing.
+Please note that for 2021 many of Cornwall’s gardens and attractions are operating ticketed entry schemes to control their daily visitor numbers.
 Many of these have to be booked at least one day in advance of your visit and tickets do sell out.
 So we definitely recommend that you book up the attractions from your wish list before you holiday begins.
 After all half the fun is in the planning!

 One of the true highlights of Cornwall are its beautiful gardens, especially if you visit in the spring-time when the gardens are a riot of colour with exotic plants, colourful camellias, magnificent magnolias and radiant rhodendrons.
 And that’s even before we mention the stunning bluebell woods and banks full of primroses and daffodils.

 Less than 10 minutes’ down the road from Pengelly is Godolphin, a National Trust property with beautiful formal gardens, spring-time bluebell woods and a great walk up Godolphin Hill with 360-degree views of the surrounding countryside.
 Of course, if you feel like staying a little closer to your luxury yurt or lakeside lodge then you can enjoy Pengelly’s luscious expanse of private lakes, gardens and meadows – yours to call home for the duration of your holiday in Cornwall.